 The ORSC evaluates the operations of the systems on a continuing basis.
 During the past year, the ORSC reviewed the retirement systems' operating budgets and administrative rules.
 In addition, the ORSC staff has continued a digitization project to preserve records in the ORSC's possession, monitored legislation introduced in the General Assembly that would affect the state retirement systems, and continued a multi-year project to standardize the reports provided by the systems to the General Assembly and ORSC.
-The ORSC also completed four separate audits of the state retirement systems: a fiduciary audit of STRS, a fiduciary audit of OP&F, an actuarial audit of STRS, and an actuarial audit of HPRS.
+The ORSC also completed a fiduciary audit of HPRS and a report in response to a special audit of STRS conducted by Ohio Auditor of State Keith Faber.

-This report is a compilation of the evaluations and recommendations the ORSC made throughout 2022.
+This report is a compilation of the evaluations and recommendations the ORSC made throughout 2023.
 It provides a summary of the ORSC reports and staff activities completed during 2022, pending public retirement issues, and staff recommendations.
-In addition, it provides a historical record of legislative action taken during the 134th Ohio General Assembly on bills affecting PERS, STRS, SERS, OP&F, HPRS, the Ohio Public Safety Officers Death Benefit Fund and the Volunteer Fire Fighters' Dependents Fund (VFFDF).
+In addition, it provides a historical record of legislative action taken during the 135th Ohio General Assembly on bills affecting PERS, STRS, SERS, OP&F, HPRS, the Ohio Public Safety Officers Death Benefit Fund and the Volunteer Fire Fighters' Dependents Fund (VFFDF).